pay-theory/pay-theory-android/README.md

 ```

 + add the implementation to your applications build.gradle file
-Here is an example of the build.grade file:
+Code example of the build.grade file:

 ```kotlin
 plugins {